A Comprehensive Evaluation of Cognitive Biases in LLMs: Introduction

 \section{Introduction}

-\textit{Transformer}-based LLMs \cite{vaswani2017attention} and other \textit{Foundation Models} (e.g., \citealp{gu2023mamba}) have gained significant attention in recent years.
+\textit{Transformer}-based LLMs \cite{vaswani2017attention} and other \textit{foundation models} (e.g., \citealp{gu2023mamba}) have gained significant attention in recent years.
 At an accelerating pace, models are becoming larger and more capable, conquering additional modalities such as vision and speech \cite{shahriar2024putting}.
 This makes LLMs increasingly attractive for complex reasoning \cite{dziri2024faith, saparov2022language} and decision-making tasks \cite{eigner2024determinants, echterhoff2024cognitive}.
-However, using LLMs for high-stakes decision-making comes with severe risks, as they may produce flawed yet convincingly articulated outputs, such as hallucinations \cite{zhang2023siren}.
+However, using LLMs for high-stakes decision-making, e.g., for managerial or public policy decisions, comes with severe risks, as they may produce flawed yet convincingly articulated outputs, such as hallucinations \cite{zhang2023siren}.

 Humans are at most boundedly rational \cite{simon1990bounded} and biased \cite{anchor_def}.
-LLMs are trained on human-created data and typically fine-tuned on human-defined instructions \cite{ouyang2022training} and through \textit{Reinforcement Learning from Human Feedback} (RLHF) \cite{bai2022training}.
-Therefore, it is likely that human biases also creep into LLMs through the training procedure.
-While gender, ethical, and political biases in LLMs have been extensively studied \cite{wan2023kelly, kamruzzaman2023investigating, bowen2024measuring, rozado2024political}, cognitive biases (e.g., see \autoref{fig:example}) distorting human judgment and decision-making away from rationality \cite{haselton2005evolution} -- a detrimental influence in high-stakes decision settings -- have only very recently seen attention from LLM researchers.
+LLMs are trained on human-created data and typically fine-tuned on human-defined instructions \cite{ouyang2022training} and through \textit{reinforcement learning from human feedback} (RLHF) \cite{bai2022training}.
+Therefore, it is likely that human biases also creep into LLMs through the training procedure and data \cite{caliskan}.
+While gender, ethical, and political biases in LLMs have been extensively studied \cite{wan2023kelly, kamruzzaman2023investigating, bowen2024measuring, rozado2024political}, cognitive biases distorting human judgment and decision-making away from rationality \cite{haselton2005evolution} have only very recently seen attention from LLM researchers.
+An example for a cognitive bias called the \textit{Framing Effect} is illustrated in \autoref{fig:example}.
+Interested readers will find detailed descriptions of 30 different cognitive biases in \autoref{sec:appendix-cognitive-biases}.
+Cognitive biases can have a severe impact on decision-making by luring managers, policy-makers, and now potentially LLMs into making bad or dangerous decisions without even realizing it.

 Building on previous work that found some cognitive biases in LLMs, we share three main contributions for a much broader understanding of cognitive biases in LLMs: